May 14, 2026

 Alabama offers a number of financial assistance programs to help individuals and families who are struggling.
 Some of the programs offered include temporary cash assistance, food assistance, unemployment benefits and low-cost healthcare.

-Most programs are income and asset-based, which means your income and assets will need to be below certain limits to qualify.
-Your local department of human resources or social services offices can share more information about who qualifies for aid, and how to apply.
+Most programs are income- and asset-based, meaning your income and assets must be below certain limits to qualify.
+Your local department of human resources or social services offices can share more information about who qualifies for aid and how to apply.

 Friends and family may agree to lend you money if you're in a tight spot.
 This isn't risk-free, since failing to repay a loan to someone you know could harm the relationship.
 However, your "lender" may be willing to give you a loan with no interest, no fees and no credit check.

 If you're worried about a loan causing problems, you might draw up a legal agreement with a promise to pay.
-Or you could give the person you borrow from something of value that you own as collateral.
+Or you could give the person you're borrowing from something of value you own as collateral.
 Either one could help them feel more reassured that they'll get their money back.

 Side hustles can help you raise funds without a loan.
 Popular side hustles include: